Weakly-monotone C*-algebras as Exel-Laca algebras: Acknowledgments

 \section{Acknowledgments}

-The first three authors acknowledge the support of Italian INDAM-GNAMPA, being partially supported by Progetto GNAMPA 2023 CUP E55F22000270001 ``Metodi di Algebre di Operatori in Probabilit\`a non Commutativa".
-The first three authors are also supported by Italian PNRR Partenariato Esteso PE4, NQSTI.
+We would like to thank the anonymous referee for their careful reading and valuable suggestions.\\ The first three authors acknowledge the support of Italian INDAM-GNAMPA, being partially supported by Progetto GNAMPA 2023 CUP E53C22001930001 ``Metodi di Algebre di Operatori in Probabilit\`a non Commutativa".
+The first three authors are also supported by Italian PNRR Partenariato Esteso PE4, NQSTI, and Centro Nazionale CN00000013 CUP H93C22000450007.\\ Finally, this research is part of the EU Staff Exchange project 101086394 “Operator Algebras That One Can See”.